Daniel J. Frey

 Growth can only begin once you love yourself.

-We need to break the chain of our own making that constrains our true self.
+We need to break the chain of our own making that constrains our true selves.

 Most aspects of racism are learned.

-Passed down genetically like cancer its darkness stops the growth of the individual.
+The roots are passed down genetically like cancer; its darkness stops the growth of the individual.

 But this is nothing new.

-Racists are not ignorant of what side of the line they stand on.
+Racists are not ignorant of which side of the line they stand on.

 They like where they are at.